jsfiddle/togetherjs/README.md

     # sharejs-exampleserver

-If you want redis support, you'll need to install redis and the node redis hooks:
+If you want redis support, you'll need to install redis:

     # sudo brew install redis
-    # npm install hiredis

 ### From source